Using Plugins 2 - The sync Plugin

 and 2. the time of the propagation of a message on the network is constant (disclaimer, none of these assumptions are true in real life...).
 Hence, the goal will be to estimate b so that we can calculate Tclock1 from Tclock2 and inversely.

-To achieve that, we need a clock that we consider as a reference, in our case the more simple is to use a clock provided by the server as all clients are connected to it.
-Then, as shown in the figure below, the clients will periodically asks the server for its current time, to calculate the offset of their respective clocks:
+To achieve that, we need a clock that we consider as a reference, in our case the most simple is to use a clock provided by the server as all clients are connected to it.
+Then, as shown in the figure below, the clients will periodically ask the server for its current time, to calculate the offset of their respective clocks:

 More precisely at each iteration:

-- The client takes it current time (tping),
+- The client takes its current time (tping),

 - Then, the server sends back a time tagged message to the client (Tpong)